slim-template/slim/README.md

         h1 Markup examples

         #content
-          p This example shows you how a basic Slim file looks like.
+          p This example shows you how a basic Slim file looks.

         == yield